ngoldbaum/ngoldbaum.github.io/content/posts/dynamic-programming.md

 Here we've created a decorator `memoize` that stores a dictionary that caches the results of the function, using the inputs to the function as the cache keys.
-We then apply the `memoize` decorator to the `fib` function, whcih is unchanged from above.
+We then apply the `memoize` decorator to the `fib` function, which is unchanged from above.
 This implementation is *substantially* faster, we're now able to calculate `$F_{100}$` in less than a millisecond: